keithbuhler/keithbuhler.github.io/_posts/2017-08-11-best-student-papers-2-ceo-pay-for.md

 permalink:
 ---

-*"This month I am happy to announce that I will be publishing a series of guest posts from my former students.
+*This month I am happy to announce that I will be publishing a series of guest posts from my former students.
 I asked these students if I could publish their essays because I think they represent excellent examples of philosophical reasoning on important or contemporary topics.
 Some I agree with and some I do not... but they all make me think. -- Keith*

 ![Header](http://az616578.vo.msecnd.net/files/2016/06/01/6360035277177830871761195558_Sheryl-Sandberg-Facebook-COO.jpg)